indigo-astronomy/indigo/indigo_docs/DRIVER_DEVELOPMENT_BASICS.md

 Note that there is no close in INDIGO, as the standard *close()* and *shutdown()* calls can be used.
 Actually standard *read()* and *write()* calls can also be used, just INDIGO IO functions make the life a bit easier.

-Some devices can be accessed over RS, TCP and UDP.
+Some devices can be accessed over Serial port, TCP and UDP.
 In this case there is a convention that must be followed.
 Port names can be prefixed with **tcp://** for TCP connections or **udp://** for UDP connections, or any other string of the form **xxx://** for some specific protocol, anything else is considered a serial port", in case only TCP or UDP is supported the prefix can be omitted.
 For example drivers like lx200 and nexstar accept **lx200://** and **nexstar://** respectively to indicate the TCP connection.
-The TCP or UDP port can be specified by **:port** suffix, but if omitted the standard port fir the device should be assumed.
+The TCP or UDP port can be specified by **:port** suffix, but if omitted the standard port for the device should be assumed.
 Here is an example code for that:

 ```C
 char *name = DEVICE_PORT_ITEM->text.value;